Peter-Noble/Peter-Noble.github.io/_posts/2016-03-01-TechnicalTheatre.markdown

 ![alt text]({{site.baseurl}}/images/TechnicalTheatre/CarpeJugulum/2.jpg)

-> Lighting was central to this play and such changes were slick and professional throughout.
+> "Lighting was central to this play and such changes were slick and professional throughout."
 >
-> -- First Night - Carpe Jugulum opening night review
+> -- Carpe Jugulum opening night review by First Night

 ### Durham Drama Festival 2017 - Technical Manager